Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Joe Flacco = Upside?!

-They got some of their best QB play over that stretch from Flacco in 2023.
-He averaged 321 yards and 2.3 TDs across six appearances.
+The Browns got some of their best QB play over the last three years from Flacco, who has been named the starter to open the season.
+He averaged 321 yards and 2.3 TDs across six appearances in 2023.
 Njoku was a monster in those games, averaging:

-Flacco is the favorite to open 2025 as the starter.
-If he’s anything close to the late-2023 version, Njoku has a legit shot to beat his ADP by multiple rounds.
+If Flacco is anything close to the late-2023 version, Njoku has a legit shot to beat his ADP by multiple rounds.
 And if Flacco falters?
 Njoku has proven he doesn’t need elite QB play to produce top-10 numbers.

 Target Runway Still Clear